ariesti/ariesti.github.io/_posts/2016-10-20-mathilda-repo-site-launched.md

 However similar, online and offline friendships are essentially two different things.
 They are not one and the same.
 Here's an illustration.

 _Everybody talks._ But the way people talk to you when you’re out and about is different from the way you talk to someone you just met online.
-Due to the nature of their work, freelancers who work online might prefer one method of communication than another, e.g. email over phone.
+Due to the nature of their work, freelancers who work online might prefer one method of communication to another, e.g. email over phone.

 ## Don't do these to your freelancer friends